Production Fixed Horizon Planning with Python

 - Pros: no excess inventory

-- Cons: you get production set up for each month with a positive demand
+- Cons: You get production set up for each month with a positive demand

 - Pros: only two production setups for the whole period